Bertie Ahern: Tax Clearance Certificate

-The Standards in Public Office Commission was asked to investigate the Ahern's declaration of tax compliance after the 2002 general election.
+The Standards in Public Office Commission was asked to investigate Ahern's declaration of tax compliance after the 2002 general election.
 In mid-January 2008, it emerged in the press, reportedly as leaks from parties to the Mahon tribunal, that Ahern would not be in a position to present a Tax Clearance Certificate to the Dáil, as required under ethics legislation.
 This certificate is issued by the Revenue Commissioners to persons who have shown themselves to be tax compliant.
 To meet legal requirements, this certificate should have been presented to a Dáil committee by 31 January 2008, by all those elected to the Dáil.
 A caveat allowed that in the absence of this, a certificate stating that the Dáil member was in negotiation with the Revenue Commissioners would suffice.
 An inability to declare tax compliance by a prominent individual such as Ahern would prove highly embarrassing, and could potentially have had more serious repercussions.
 The Standards in Public Office Act (2001) determines the tax clearance requirements for persons elected to the Oireachtas, and others.
 The making of a false declaration would also be an offence.